trankhanh040147/mythosedu/wp-includes/ID3/readme.txt

 * Oggenc 0.9-rc3 flags the encoded file as ABR whether it's actually ABR or VBR.
-* iTunes (versions "v7.0.0.70" is known-guilty, probably other versions are too) writes ID3v2.3 comment Tags using an ID3v2.2 frame name (3-bytes) null-padded to 4 bytes which is not valid for ID3v2.3+
+* iTunes (versions "v7.0.0.70" is known-guilty, probably other versions are too) writes ID3v2.3 comment tags using an ID3v2.2 frame name (3-bytes) null-padded to 4 bytes which is not valid for ID3v2.3+
     (detected by getID3() since 1.9.12-201603221746)
 * iTunes (versions "X v2.0.3", "v3.0.1" are known-guilty, probably
-    other versions are too) writes ID3v2.3 comment Tags using a frame name 'COM ' which is not valid for ID3v2.3+ (it's an ID3v2.2-style frame name)  (detected by getID3())
+    other versions are too) writes ID3v2.3 comment tags using a frame name 'COM ' which is not valid for ID3v2.3+ (it's an ID3v2.2-style frame name)  (detected by getID3())
 * MP2enc does not encode mono CBR MP2 files properly (half speed